 3.4.4.
 Dictionaries

 Dictionaries store mappings between many kinds of data types.
 Suppose we are studying the Enron email network, keeping track of who emailed who.
-For we each employee, we want to keep a list who they emailed.
+For each employee, we want to keep a list who they emailed.
 This is the kind of information that would be stored in a dictionary.
-It would look like this:
+It could look like this:

 1>>> enron_network